Domain#

 Here the domain is evaluated like this: ((clause1 AND clause2)

-.
-Please note that the AND
+OR clause3).
+Please note that the AND operation is implicit

 assumed when no operator is given.
-While the OR
+While the OR operation must

 be given explicitly.
 The former pattern is equivalent to the